giuseppeg/refined-twitter-lite/FEATURES.md

 ## Features

-### singleColum
+### singleColumn

 default: `true`

-Hide the sidebar for every page that has a timeline.
+Hides the sidebar for every page that has a timeline.

 ### composeButtonTextCursor